 - E-mail attachments from untrusted, suspicious, or unexpected sources: Opening malicious e-mail attachments will often result in a computer compromise.
 Once infected, the computer may send the same malicious message to other recipients in your address book, provide the attacker remote access to your computer, or use your computer to attack other systems.

-- Requests for your NYU password or other personal info: If a message purports to be from NYU, ITS, or any other organization affiliated with NYU requesting your personal information such as name, date of birth, password, etc., it is almost certainly a phishing message.
+- Requests for your NYU password or other personal info: If a message purports to be from NYU, NYU IT, or any other organization affiliated with NYU requesting your personal information such as name, date of birth, password, etc., it is almost certainly a phishing message.
 Do not reply to the message.
-ITS will never request your password information.
+NYU IT will never request your password information.

 - Pushy or Account Closure Warning messages: If a message informs you of an impending account closure or similar action unless you comply with its demands, it is often a sign that the message is a phishing scam.
 Do not comply with its requests.

 - Spam and phishing messages: You can help train NYU's spam filtering software and report phishing messages by following these instructions.

 - Malicious HTML code: Spam and phishing messages tend to contain HTML code intended to fool the recipient into believing the message is legitimate or to conceal the real destination of embedded URLs.
 Set your local e-mail client to render e-mails as plain text only to remove the HTML code and reduce the likelihood of clicking on a suspicious link.